 None of the four is covered by standard health insurance in the US, UK, Canada, or most of Europe.
-All four argue they find serious conditions early; each has anecdotal cases to cite.
-The medical establishment, as we'll come to, is not uniformly convinced.
+All four argue they find serious conditions early; each has cases to cite.
+The medical establishment, as we’ll come to, is not uniformly convinced — which is exactly why matching the scan to your actual reason for screening matters more than picking the “best” one.

 Founded by Spotify co-founder Daniel Ek and Hjalmar Nilsonne, Neko has the most distinctive approach of the four.
 It is not a whole-body MRI at all.
 The Neko Body Scan uses 70-plus sensors — thermal cameras, 3D cameras, ECG, lasers and finger sensors — to capture 50 million data points in about 15 minutes, followed by an unrushed consultation with a Neko doctor who walks through the results in real time.

-London, Manchester, Birmingham and Stockholm are open as of April 2026.
-The New York centre launches in spring 2026 subject to regulatory approval.
+London, Manchester, Birmingham and Stockholm are open as of mid-2026.
+The New York centre launches in 2026 subject to regulatory approval.
 Over 300,000 people were on the waitlist globally as of early 2026, so book well ahead.
+Neko’s London clinic is the flagship.

-Prenuvo is the company that put the Kim Kardashian Instagram post into the news cycle, but the operational reality is more substantive than the celebrity marketing.
-Prenuvo owns and operates its own imaging facilities across 21 US clinic locations, runs its own MRI protocols, and has built out a medical group of over 100 licensed providers including 80-plus board-certified radiologists.
+Prenuvo is the company behind the Kim Kardashian Instagram moment, but the operational reality is more substantive than the celebrity marketing.
+Prenuvo owns and operates its own imaging facilities across 21 US clinic locations, runs its own MRI protocols, and has built a medical group of over 100 licensed providers including 80-plus board-certified radiologists.

 The 2026 pricing restructure moved Prenuvo from single-scan to annual membership:

-Ezra, founded in 2018 by Emi Gal, has scaled faster than Prenuvo but through a different model.
-Rather than owning facilities, Ezra partners with ACR-accredited imaging centres across 60-plus US clinic locations in nine states, bringing its own protocols, AIs and radiology report templates to those facilities.
+Ezra, founded in 2018 by Emi Gal, has scaled faster than Prenuvo through a different model.
+Rather than owning facilities, Ezra partners with ACR-accredited imaging centres across 60-plus US clinic locations in nine states, bringing its own protocols, AIs and report templates.
+The tiers: Flash (30 min, from $1,350, AI-accelerated abbreviated scan); Full Body (60 min, $1,950, head-to-pelvis); and Full Body Plus ($2,350–$2,500, adds low-dose chest CT and coronary calcium scoring).

-Human Longevity Inc. (HLI), founded by J. Craig Venter in 2013, operates at a different altitude entirely.
-The 100-Plus programme combines whole-body MRI, whole genome sequencing, advanced cardiac imaging, cognitive assessment, metabolomics, microbiome analysis and a physician consultation that runs several hours — all in a single visit to the San Diego facility.
+HLI, founded by J. Craig Venter in 2013, operates at a different altitude.
+The 100-Plus programme combines whole-body MRI, whole-genome sequencing, advanced cardiac imaging, cognitive assessment, metabolomics, microbiome analysis and a physician consultation running several hours — all in a single visit to the San Diego facility.
+The full annual programme starts at approximately $25,000 per visit.

-Genome sequencing is the distinctive addition.
-HLI will tell you your BRCA status, polygenic risk scores for common diseases, pharmacogenomic sensitivities, and rare variant status — data that is clinically actionable in a way a scan alone is not.
-The cardiac imaging, including coronary CT angiography alongside the MRI, is more comprehensive than anything Ezra or Prenuvo offers.
-The trade-off is the price and the single-location constraint.
+Genome sequencing is the distinctive addition — BRCA status, polygenic risk scores, pharmacogenomic sensitivities, rare-variant status: data that is clinically actionable in a way a scan alone is not.
+The cardiac imaging (coronary CT angiography alongside MRI) is more comprehensive than anything Ezra or Prenuvo offers.
+The trade-off is price and the single-location constraint.
+Most visitors fly in, stay one or two nights, and combine the visit with a La Jolla stay.

 |---|---|---|---|---|